crotwell/TauP/src/doc/sphinx/source/programming.rst

 `Maven Central <https://central.sonatype.com/artifact/edu.sc.seis/TauP/overview>`_
 repository
-as this facilitates download and updates and provides for automatic dependency resolution when using a build tool like maven or gradle.
+as this facilitates download and updates and provides for automatic dependency resolution when using a build tool like Maven or Gradle.

 Converting the initial model for a source depth is more costly than calculating arrivals at a distance, so it is usually more efficient to process all stations